What is a Certified Retirement Life Coach?

 The transition from working to retiring brings many more challenges than having enough to live on.
 Some can’t wait for the free time to begin; for others the question is ‘What will I do?’
 You may have some projects lined up – travel, moving house, a new skill to learn – but what comes after that?
 Will it give you the sense of purpose and structure that working does?
 Many are surprised at how their concept of self – and how others perceive them – changes too; work is a big part of our identity.
 And then there are the impacts on family and relationships, as well as the loss of the social network work often provides.

-This is where retirement coaching comes in.
-We focus on non-financial factors known to impact psychological wellbeing in retirement.
-Retirement coaching helps those approaching retirement to reflect on their working lives, actively design how they want their retirement to be, and put plans in place to achieve this.
+This is where a Certified Retirement Life Coach comes in, providing space to explore and consider non-financial factors known to impact psychological wellbeing in retirement.
+A Retirement Life Coach helps those approaching retirement to reflect on their working lives, actively design how they want their retirement to be, and put plans in place to achieve this.
 It could be about exploring a new part-time role, having conversations with partners or family about expectations and boundaries, becoming aware of what really motivates you, or even re-imagining a whole new lifestyle.
 Usually it’s a combination of these.

 How is it different from Executive Coaching?